-Little is known about where hotspots of gentrification emerge within a city, and the role that some types of businesses play in the process.
+Little is known about where hotspots of gentrification emerge within a city and the role that some types of businesses play in the process.
 We develop a method to detect the sectors whose presence heralds the process of gentrification in a neighborhood.
 We show that these sectors, mostly found in cultural and creative industries, help to anticipate neighborhood change and that their predictive power complements that of traditional gentrification determinants.
-We also examine mechanisms related to amenities, worker characteristics, and signaling, which are consistent with these results.
-The analysis illustrates the importance of businesses in the socio-demographic dynamics of neighborhoods.
+We also examine mechanisms related to amenities, worker characteristics, and signaling that are consistent with these results.
+The analysis illustrates the importance of businesses in the sociodemographic dynamics of neighborhoods.